(800) 726-3953

 Youth Tour

-Each summer, Tipmont REMC sponsors a group of students going into their senior year of high school to experience a life-changing educational adventure to Gettysburg and Washington, D.C.
+Each summer, Tipmont sponsors a group of students going into their senior year of high school to experience a life-changing educational adventure to Gettysburg and Washington, D.C.
 The all-expense paid, seven-day trip includes visits with Indiana U.S. Congressional leaders on Capitol Hill and a rally with over 1,500 student delegates from across the country.

-This isn't your typical tour of D.C.
-This is the Trip of a lifetime.
+This isn’t your typical tour of D.C.
+This is the trip of a lifetime!

 Nestled among the hills of rural Pennsylvania, the Flight 93 Memorial pays tribute to the 40 passengers and crew who thwarted one of the commercial airliners hijacked on September 11, 2001.